lunalite/UITestLearning/README.md

 * Added sys arg support for easier usage.
 * Added testing of model for RNN and returning the accuracy onto a file
 * Added implementation for RAND_BUTTON, BACK, SCROLL UP, SCROLL DOWN, FLING HORIZONTAL in the case of gen_embedding
+* Added function for turning all null sequence to invalid

 ### 30 January 2018
 * Added positional conversion.